 How is Glycemic Index given to a food?

 The Glycemic Index is a value obtained by monitoring a person’s blood sugar serially at fixed intervals after eating the food.
-Initially, 10 or more healthy people are given a quantity of food to be tested containing 50 grams of carbohydrate and their blood glucose levels are checked over the next two hours.
+Initially, 10 or more healthy people are given a quantity of food to be tested containing 50 grams of carbohydrates, and their blood glucose levels are checked over the next two hours.
 For each person, the incremental area under their two-hour blood glucose response (glucose iAUC) for this food is then measured.
-On another occasion, the same 10 people consume an equal-carbohydrate portion of plain glucose sugar (the reference food) and their two-hour blood glucose response is also measured.
+On another occasion, the same 10 people consume an equal-carbohydrate portion of plain glucose sugar and their two-hour blood glucose response is also measured.
 A GI value for the test food is then calculated for each person by dividing their glucose iAUC for the test food by their glucose iAUC for the reference food.
 The final GI value for the test food is the average GI value for the 10 people.

 The Glycemic Index range is as follows:

 Very Low or Low GI =55 or less;